rustwasm/twiggy/guide/src/usage/as-a-crate.md

 }
 ```

-For a more in-depth example, take a look at is the implementation of the
+For a more in-depth example, take a look at the implementation of the
 `twiggy` CLI crate.